mini-eggs/Simple-C-Server/README.txt

 Simple C client/server.

-`$ gcc server.c err.c && ./a.out 8080 this is a triumph`
+`$ make`

+This will build both `server` and `client`.

+Usage:
+`$ ./server 8080`
-`$ gcc client.c err.c && ./a.out 8080`
+`$ ./client 8080`

-After running both commands you may enter into stdin of the client and your message will be echo'd back to you by the server.
+Client will begin taking input from stdin then will make requests to the server.
+The server echos this message back with and html response.